Multivariate Bayesian dynamic modeling for causal prediction: Multivariate Dynamic Models for Causal Forecasting

 \subsection{Multivariate Dynamic Linear Models}

 The MVDLM structure for a $q\times 1$ vector time series $\vect Y_t = (y_{1t},\ldots,y_{qt})'$ is

-Here $\vect F_t$ is a $p \times 1$ column vector of shared predictors for each of the $q$ scalar time series $y_{jt},$ the state-matrix $\vect \Theta_t$ is a $p \times q$ matrix of the time $t$-specific coefficients for each predictor, and $\vect \Sigma_t$ is the $q \times q$ cross-series residual covariance matrix for time $t$, which evolves via a matrix beta evolution model~\citep[][chapt.~16]{west:harri:97}.
+Here $\vect F_t$ is a $p \times 1$ column vector of constants and/or shared predictors for each of the $q$ scalar time series $y_{jt},$ the state-matrix $\vect \Theta_t$ is a $p \times q$ matrix of the time $t$-specific coefficients for each predictor, and $\vect \Sigma_t$ is the $q \times q$ cross-series covariance matrix that evolves over time $t$ via a matrix beta evolution model~\citep[][chapt.~16]{west:harri:97}.
 The matrix $\vect G_t$ defines how the state matrix evolves and can include a variety of model components from Fourier seasonality terms to auto-regressive components.
 The trajectories over time of the uncertain quantities $\vect \Theta_t$ and $\vect \Sigma_t$ are learned sequentially as data are observed, based on time $t=0$ initial priors and specified values of hyper-parameters as well as choices of model form via $\vect F_t$ and $\vect G_t.$